One of our favorite activities is sharing our love of kayaking and camping with others.

 4-Day Adventure: Friday, October 11 - Monday, October 14, 2013

-Join us as we set sail to the beautiful waters surrounding Catalina Island aboard the schooner Californian.
+Join us as we set sail from the Maritime Museum on San Diego Bay to the beautiful waters surrounding Catalina Island aboard the schooner Californian.
 This voyage offers a unique perspective on seamanship, maritime history and the awesome beauty of the Pacific Ocean.

-The Catalina adventure sail will use the tall ship, Californian, as our base camp for a kayaking adventure.
 Sailing aboard the Californian offers an opportunity to step into the past and experience the romance of tall ship sailing.
-Our friendly and experienced crew will be happy to share their knowledge with you, and as an active member of the guest crew you will take your turn standing watch, hauling lines, manning the helm perhaps even going aloft.
+The friendly and experienced crew will be happy to share their knowledge with you, and as an active member of the guest crew you will take your turn standing watch, hauling lines, manning the helm and perhaps even going aloft.

 The 4-day adventures explore the coast of Catalina Island.
-The 7-day adventure will include a visit to Santa Cruz Island and Painted Cave, the largest sea cave in the world.
+The 7-day adventures will visit three of the Channel Islands including Santa Cruz Island with world famous Painted Cave, the largest sea cave in the world.

 Cost for the 4-day adventure is $775.
 The 7-day adventure is $1095.
 Includes sailing adventure (departure and return San Diego Maritime Museum, San Diego Bay), guided kayaking tours, meals and accommodations on the Californian.